How To Deal With The Realities And Perceptions Created by Crisis Situations

 - Keeping communications open and up to date to ensure the right information and messages are being circulated, understanding the problems and immediacy created by Social Media

 Session Four – Compiling and writing an integrated Crisis Management & Communication Plan

-Years and years of experience have proven that the companies who copes the best with crises of all kinds are those who are prepared to deal with the hand of fate.
+Years and years of experience have proven that the companies who cope the best with crises of all kinds are those who are prepared to deal with the hand of fate.
 Those companies who have set in motion processes to minimize potential crises.
-Companies who cope successfully with crises are normally companies who have a predetermined plan of action including action protocols and communication response plans.
+Companies who cope successfully with crises are normally companies that have a predetermined plan of action including action protocols and communication response plans.
 I will cover and give each delegate a copy of a planning template:

 - Listing essentials elements to be included in writing an integrated crisis management plan

-- Using various templates which incorporate emergency procedures, safety, security procedures, communication and other action plans that will safeguard organization’s reputation
+- Using various templates which incorporate emergency procedures, safety, security procedures, communication and other action plans that will safeguard an organization’s reputation

 - Identifying what specific questions should be asked and what documents should be examined to construct a plan

 Session Five – Fulfilling the needs to communicate effectively and promptly with stakeholders in a crisis

 In a Crisis situation, stakeholders have particular information needs.
 The media plays a crucial role in fulfilling these needs.
 Hard-earned lessons in the field of crisis communications have shown the importance of having in place strategic communication response plans, well-trained spokespersons and a crucial understanding of the media by those involved in message development.